Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 * *Credit Score Details*: Our model heavily depend on Credit score so we think Using  detailed credit score values instead of binary indicators could have been a better option for our analysis.
 Additionally, address the model's overreliance on credit scores, which may be a limitation due to their binary nature.

-* *Dataset Insights*: Gaining more in-depth information about the dataset would provide better insights and enable more informed conclusions like knowing the country or origin of the dataset information.
+* *Dataset Insights and Enrichment*: Gaining more in-depth information about the dataset would provide better insights and enable more informed conclusions like knowing the country or origin of the dataset information.
 A future project may involve comparing loan determinants in different areas.

+In conclusion, this project has not only delivered a robust loan approval prediction model but groundwork for improvements in loan predictions analysis.
+This is a solid foundation for practical implementation in loan approval processes.
+Moving forward, the focus should be on refining credit score data and exploring regional variations in loan determinants, to further enhance the model's accuracy and applicability in diverse scenarios.
+***We hope you enjoyed our machine learning journey and the insights it brings***